-- Clinical Experience - The clinical experience starts January of the student's first year.
+- The clinical experience starts January of the student's first year.
 Students interview for placement settings starting in October.
 Students are required to be at their placement for a minimum of 15-20 hours a week.
 These hours may be during the day hours as well as evening.
 There are some placements that offer weekend hours, but this is not typical. - Students must accumulate a minimum of 500 clinical hours.
 To adhere to accreditation guidelines for the American Association of Marriage and Family Therapists, 250 of the 500 hours must be relational (more than one client in the room).
-No more than 100 clinical hours can be obtained via observing other clinicians. - Students will be expected to write accurate case notes, diagnosis, and behave professionally during their time at their site. - Supervision - Faculty Supervision is provided by the faculty member teaching the practicum course.
+No more than 100 clinical hours can be obtained via observing other clinicians. - Students will be expected to write accurate case notes, diagnosis, attend staff meeting, meet weekly with their site supervisor and behave professionally during their time at their site. - Supervision - Faculty Supervision is provided by the faculty member teaching the practicum course.
 Faculty Supervision is a weekly commitment.
+The majority of faculty supervision is face-to-face.
 To adhere to accreditation guidelines for the American Association of Marriage and Family Therapists, students are required to accumulate 100 hours of Faculty Supervision.
 Fifty of the 100 hours must be "live supervision".
 Live supervision can be accomplished by watching a video of a therapy session, listening to an audio of a therapy session or watching a therapy session live. - Site Supervision is a minimum of one hour each week with the supervisor employed by the practicum site.
 This is established by the Site Supervisor. - Recording Hours - Students will use the MFT Monthly Record of Practicum Hours and Supervision Form to record their practicum hours (attached with Practicum Syllabus).
 Three signatures will be required on this form-the student's, the site supervisor's, and the faculty supervisors.
 The Program's Clinical Director will be responsible for maintaining records of training hours.